MaxCDN/osscdn/README.md

 3. The frontend relies on [Grunt](http://gruntjs.com/) for various tasks.
 Install the terminal client using `npm install grunt-cli -g`.
 After this you should have `grunt` command available.
 4. Execute `npm install` at frontend/
 5. Execute `bower install` at frontend/
-6. Execute `node ./generate_data.js` at project root.
-This will output some data for frontend to use.
-7. Execute `cd frontend`
+6. Execute `cd frontend`
-8. Execute `grunt server`.
+7. Execute `grunt server`.
 This will run a development server and open the app in your browser.
 As you make changes to the project it will refresh the browser automatically.

 ### Production Server